-If you’re providing nearly 100 million trips for commuters each year, you want to make sure they’re smooth, safe and problem-free – which means operator training is critical.
+If you’re the fourth largest light rail system in the country, with tens of millions of trips taken annually, you want to make sure they’re smooth, safe and problem-free – which means operator training is critical.
 That’s why TriMet, which provides transit services in the Portland, Oregon, metro area, developed virtual reality (VR) operator training that offers the advantages of real-world experience with increased flexibility and added safety.

 - To avoid equipment downtime and limit safety risks, training on the routes themselves needs to be done when MAX is shut down at night, which is a relatively short window.
 Those few hours limit hands-on training time.

 - With safety paramount, simulating problems during hands-on training is difficult or impossible.
 Obstacles such as people, cars and emergency vehicles are typical for operators to encounter, but for obvious reasons aren’t going to be included in a live training exercise.
 Simulating problems in the real world also can cause equipment damage, which is expensive to repair and contributes to downtime.

 10+ Million trips provided for commuters each year